 Library and Learning Center staff from both campuses met with Dr. Ryan, Dr. Tina Redd, Stacey Hilton, and Tania Sheldahl at the Verde Valley Library to evaluate the current layout of the departments.

 Sophia Zarifis-Russell, Library Manager of the Verde Valley Campus Library, presented images of features available at other commons.
 Features included a meditation room, private/together spaces, study pods, and shelving that allowed for collaborative spaces.

 Prescott and Verde Valley Campus Library staff explored the Library Learning Commons at Central Arizona’s Apache Junction campus.

 The commons contained mobile comfortable furniture and had lots of natural light.
 However staff were informed that, the open building layout created multiple issues for everyday use such as amplified sound, sun bleached books, lack of study rooms, ineffective tutoring spaces, lack of office space, and departmental hours of operation complications.
 We will keep all of this in mind as recommendations for Yavapai College's commons moves forward.

-We have exciting news to share: both of YC’s libraries will be transforming into a Digital Commons.
+We have exciting news to share: both of YC’s libraries will be transforming into a Center of Learning and Innovation.
 We hope to provide Yavapai College students with spaces that will motivate, promote and support both collaborative and personal learning.